 TOW BEGINS TO UNRAVEL

-Plagued with mechanical failures and parted tow lines in the tumultuous Gulf of Alaska, including fouling a propeller of the ice breaking USCG Healy.
+and parted tow lines in the tumultuous Gulf of Alaska.
+At one point, lines fouled a propeller of the ice breaking USCG Healy.

 Concerns for the safety of 18 crew members on the Kulluk, the US Coast Guard ordered the 18 men transit crew removed to the tug Aiviq on Saturday December 29th.
 That turned out to be a life saving call.